Shipping and Handling: What It Includes, How Costs Are Calculated, and How to Control Them

 Returns and Reprocessing

-Returned orders add a second round of handling:
+Returned orders add a second round of handling costs that are often left out of shipping and handling calculations entirely:

-How to Calculate Shipping and Handling Costs Step by Step
+How to Calculate Shipping and Handling Step by Step

-Accurate shipping and handling calculations focus on averages, not perfect precision.
-The goal is to understand true per-order cost.
+Accurate shipping and handling calculation focuses on averages rather than perfect precision per order.
+The goal is to understand true per-order cost so you can price, plan, and make operational decisions confidently.

 Step 1: Define Your Delivery Methods